History of Spain: Military operations

 The Siege of the Alcázar at Toledo early in the war was a turning point, with the Nationalists successfully resisting after a long siege.
 The Republicans managed to hold out in Madrid, despite a Nationalist assault in November 1936, and frustrated subsequent offensives against the capital at Jarama and Guadalajara in 1937.
 Soon, though, the Nationalists began to erode their territory, starving Madrid and making inroads into the east.
 The North, including the Basque country fell in late 1937 and the Aragon front collapsed shortly afterwards.
 The bombing of Guernica on the afternoon of 26 April 1937 – a mission used as a testing ground for the German Luftwaffe's Condor Legion – was probably the most infamous event of the war and inspired Picasso's painting.
 The Battle of the Ebro in July–November 1938 was the final desperate attempt by the Republicans to turn the tide.
 When this failed and Barcelona fell to the Nationalists in early 1939, it was clear the war was over.
 The remaining Republican fronts collapsed, as civil war broke out inside the Left, as the Republicans suppressed the Communists.
 Madrid fell in March 1939.

 The war cost between 300,000 and 1,000,000 lives.
 It ended with the total collapse of the Republic and the accession of Francisco Franco as dictator.
 Franco amalgamated all right wing parties into a reconstituted fascist party Falange and banned the left-wing and Republican parties and trade unions.
 The Church was more powerful than it had been in centuries.

 The conduct of the war was brutal on both sides, with widespread massacres of civilians and prisoners.
 After the war, many thousands of Republicans were imprisoned and up to 150,000 were executed between 1939 and 1943.
-Some 500,000 refugees escaped to France; they remained in exile for years or decades.
+Some 500,000 refugees escaped to France.